Skip to main content

 • Gramu00e1tica: Los posesivos.
 Authored by: SUNY Oneonta with Lumen Learning.
 Provided by: SUNY Oneonta.
 License: CC BY: Attribution

-This page titled 5.3: Gramática- Los posesivos is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Erica Brown, Alejandra Escudero, María Cristina Montoya, & Elizabeth Small (OER SUNY) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.3: Gramática- Los posesivos is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Erica Brown, Alejandra Escudero, María Cristina Montoya, & Elizabeth Small (OER SUNY) via source content that was edited to the style and standards of the LibreTexts platform.